jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   - ``variable_0`` the offending line
   - ``module.py:1: in <module>`` the location of the offending line

-* I add `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ to my running list of errors encountered
+* I add `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ to my list of errors encountered

   .. code-block:: python